 Urology - An Overview

 St. Francis surgeons recently introduced the da Vinci Surgical System for performing prostate surgery.
-Our Chief of Urology, Felix Badillo, M.D., who specializes in minimally invasive procedures and has performed more laparoscopic kidney surgeries than any other surgeon on Long Island, is leading the da Vinci initiative at St. Francis Hospital.
+Our team specializes in minimally invasive procedures and has a great deal of experience and expertise in laparoscopic kidney surgery.
 Our doctors also specialize in renal cell cancer, the most common type of kidney cancer that accounts for more than 90% of malignant kidney tumors.
 It is important to realize that kidney cancer can be cured.
 The survival rate for patients with kidney cancer ranges from 79% to 100%.
 More than 100,000 survivors of kidney cancer are alive in the United States.

 - Prostate cancer